TanguyOrtegat/esx_jb_trailer/README.md

 start trailersmall
 start esx_jb_trailer
 ```
-thanks to @XxFri3ndlyxX for updated config file
+thanks to @XxFri3ndlyxX for updated config file and @JHodgson1 for adding the locales !